nus-cs2103-AY2223S2/tp/README.md

 ![Ui](docs/images/Ui.png)

-# 🧑‍💻 Codoc
+# 🧑‍💻 CoDoc

 CoDoc is a desktop app for students in SoC (School of Computing) to connect with each other for the benefit of their course of study.
 It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, CoDoc can get your contact management tasks done faster than traditional GUI apps and networking with people can be easily done.

 ## 🚀 Installation
 To install CoDoc, follow these steps:

-1. Ensure that you have downloaded the latest version of Codoc under Releases in GitHub.
+1. Ensure that you have downloaded the latest version of CoDoc under Releases in GitHub.
 2. Copy the jar file into an empty folder.
 3. Open a command window in that folder.
-4. Run the command java -jar Codoc-{version}.jar e.g., java -jar Codoc-v1.2.jar (i.e., run the command in the same folder as the jar file).
+4. Run the command java -jar CoDoc-{version}.jar e.g., java -jar CoDoc-v1.2.jar (i.e., run the command in the same folder as the jar file).

 ## 🕹️ Usage
 Use the available commands to manage your contacts and connect with students in SoC.